rohrerj/scion/doc/dev/design/FABRID.rst

 To be able to use DRKey, one has to configure the control service setting *drkey.level1_db* and *drkey.secret_value_db*.
 Additionally, since the border routers will fetch the secret value from the control service, the control service also has to add the internal IP address of all border routers of the local AS to the DRKey delegation list for FABRID.
+The control service has to know the folder in which it can find the FABRID policy configurations (see :ref:`Configuring FABRID Policies <fabrid_yaml_config>`.).
+This is configured using *fabrid_path*.

 Example (cs1-ff00_0_110-1.toml)::